Boat Insurance in Canada

-There are three types of boat insurance available in Canada.
-They are:
+The three main types of boat insurance in Canada are:

 Property coverage: Covers the physical boat and anything permanently attached to it.
 Amongst other things, this includes the boat motor, fuel tank, oars, and anchors.